pbernalis/pbernalis/AITextAnalyzer/README.md

 - **Enhanced Response Generation:** The identified fine-tuned model will be used to generate more accurate and contextually appropriate responses.
 - **Improved Answer Quality:** This approach will ensure better responses and answers to the prompts, enhancing the overall effectiveness of the tool.

-## Contributing
+## Contact
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+For any questions or requests, please contact [Panagiotis Bernalis] at [pbernalis@gmail.com].

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the terms specified in this document.
+For more information, see the [LICENSE](https://github.com/pbernalis/pbernalis/blob/main/blob/main/License.md) file.